Replacing Multi-Step Assembly of Data Preparation Pipelines with One-Step LLM Pipeline Generation for Table QA: PRELIMINARIES

 \textbf{Question-Aware Data Preparation.} Answering NL questions directly over an uncurated table is often ineffective and inefficient.
 The reasons are twofold: (i) many table entries are irrelevant to the question, forcing the model to sift through large amounts of unnecessary information—the classic ``needle in a haystack'' problem; and (ii) answers frequently require transformations or computations over the table rather than direct lookup, necessitating intermediate data preparation steps.

 Thus, before generating answers, it is beneficial to apply a series of table transformation operations (data preparation operations, or simply \emph{operations}).
 Formally, let $\mathit{op}$ be an operation that transforms a table $T$ into a table $T'$, i.e., $T' = \mathit{op}(T)$.
-Given a pipeline $P = [\mathit{op}_1, \mathit{op}_2, \ldots, \mathit{op}_k]$, a curated table used for TQA is produced as follows:
+Given a pipeline $P = [\mathit{op}_1, \mathit{op}_2, \ldots, \mathit{op}_k]$, a curated table is produced as follows:

 We consider five data preparation operators.
 Based on prior studies~\cite{fan2025autoprep} and our analysis of benchmark and real-world tables, these operators cover most table manipulation needs in TQA.
 Below, we describe each operator and its parameters.